Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 Premarin

 Refers to products that are based on conjugated estrogen.
-Premarin is popular among women, but it should be drunk with extreme care.
-Contraindications to taking Premarin include diabetes mellitus, epilepsy, hypertension, CNS pathologies, hereditary metabolic pathologies.
+Premarin is popular among women, but it should be taken with extreme caution.
+Contraindications to taking Premarin include diabetes mellitus, epilepsy, hypertension, central nervous system pathologies, and hereditary metabolic pathologies.
 An absolute contraindication to taking Premarin is pregnancy and breastfeeding.

-The effect of the drug is significantly reduced when taken simultaneously with rifampicin, butadione, barbiturates.
-The drug is prescribed to patients with the following conditions:
+The effect of the drug is significantly reduced when taken simultaneously with rifampicin, butadione, and barbiturates.
+The medicine is prescribed to patients for the following conditions:

-• Disorders in the work of the ovaries.
+• Disturbances in the functioning of the ovaries.

 • Decreased bone strength (osteoporosis) during menopause;